simpleaisafety/simpleaisafety/content/en/posts/mesa-optimizers.md

 The term "mesa optimization" describes the scenario where an outer optimization process, such as the training phase in machine learning, create AIs that are themselves optimizers.
 As of today this does not happen in most cases, as the trained AIs usually end up behaving in some rather limited way that is not very close to deliberate optimization.
 However, there's reason to assume that mesa optimizers will emerge from the field of machine learning eventually, because humans have reasons try harder and harder to get their training processes to create such mesa optimizers.

+One example of mesa optimization is how evolution eventually led to humans, who are (in certain ways) optimizers themselves: we tend to deliberately shape the world so as to move it closer to our preferences.

-The existence and possibility of mesa optimizers is concerning, because strong optimization coupled with misaligned goals (see e.g. reward misspecification and goal misgeneralization) can lead to very undesirable outcomes.
+This example also shows why the possibility mesa optimizers is concerning: humans are in many ways not aligned with the "goals" of evolution.
+Contraception is a prime example of this.
+If machine learning eventually leads to similarly strong mesa optimizers, coupled with similarly misaligned goals, this can lead to very undesirable outcomes.

 # Intermediate